6 Request Compute, Memory, and Latency Bottlenecks

 Why standard attention wastes bandwidth

-1. Read the \(Q\) and \(K\) tensors, each shape (H, S, \(\textcolor{#2563EB}{d_K}\)) — reminder, this would be (B, H, S, \(\textcolor{#2563EB}{d_K}\)) with batched processing but we’re avoiding the clutter of repeatedly list the batch dimension.
+1. Read the \(Q\) and \(K\) tensors, each shape (H, S, \(\textcolor{#2563EB}{d_K}\)) — reminder, this would be (B, H, S, \(\textcolor{#2563EB}{d_K}\)) with batched processing, but we’re avoiding the clutter of repeatedly listing the batch dimension.

 2. Compute the score matrix \(\text{Scores} = QK^T\) and write \(\text{Scores}\), shaped (H, S, S), to HBM.